Top 5 Multisensory Learning Tools

 • Might not be long enough for larger, taller kids

-As one of the best-selling multisensory toys for years, the Ring Around Bells Switch Toy by Enabling Devices takes the 3rd position in our review with its multifunctionality as a sensory therapy device and as a music therapy tool.
-Offering both visual and auditory sensory stimulation, this multisensory toy is operated by its integrated switch but it’s also switch-adaptable, allowing you to use a different capability switch that’s more suitable to meet specific user needs.
-It helps children to develop skills such as listening, grasping, and eye-hand coordination, giving them a variety of ways to use this toy at home, at therapy, or at school.
+As one of the best-selling multisensory toys for years, the Ring Around Bells Switch Toy by Enabling Devices takes the 2nd position in our review with its multifunctionality as a sensory therapy device and music therapy tool.
+Offering visual and auditory sensory stimulation, this multisensory toy is operated by its integrated switch, but it’s also switch-adaptable, allowing you to use a different capability switch that’s more suitable for meeting specific user needs.
+It helps children develop listening, grasping, and eye-hand coordination skills, giving them various ways to use this toy at home, therapy, or school.

 Features & Benefits